awaisahmadfg/Blockchain-Projects/README.md

 # Blockchain-Projects
-My Projects Mostly are in Solifity and Rust Smart Contracts, web3.o
+My Projects Mostly are in Solidity, NodeJS, ReactJS, ETHERJS and Rust Smart Contracts